YazanAabeed/DomMutationObserver/README.md

 ### Compatibility
-I have tested this on work for [HARRI](https://harri.com/) project for auto complete fields that shows a pop list with names to tag them.
+I have tested this on work for projects for auto complete fields that shows a pop list with names to tag them.